 I love red cabbage to freshen up a lot of dishes; it’s great in tacos and on tostadas for instance.
-But Mexican Red Cabbage Slaw Mexican takes this idea to a whole new level.
-Just a little sweet with a hint of fire make this a perfect side for anything Mexican!
+But my Red Cabbage Slaw Mexican takes this idea to a whole new level.
+Just a little sweet with a hint of fire make this a perfect side for just about anything Mexican!

-Best of all, Mexican Red Cabbage Slaw can be made just how you like it.
+Best of all, Red Cabbage Slaw Mexican can be made just how you like it.
 If you are serving something fiery hot, tone down the amount of jalapeno so the slaw is cool and refreshing.
-If you’re serving something pretty mild add more.
-I think it’s perfect just like it is.
+If you’re serving something pretty mild add more to give the dish a little heat for those that want it.
+I think it’s perfect just as is but you can def tinker to your taste.

 About Mexican Red Cabbage Slaw:

-If you follow my site (and if you don’t, you can sign up for emails, there’s never any spam, or follow on facebook, twitter & Pinterest – now that was a shameless plug!) you know I love love love Mexican food.
-And Southwestern, & Mexican American.
-Not too long ago, I gathered up all my Mexican and related recipes into one post, Recipes for Cinco de Mayo or Anytime, if you’d like to check it out.
+If you follow my site (and if you don’t, you can sign up for emails, there’s never any spam, or follow on Facebook, twitter & Pinterest, all along the right-hand sidebar – now that was a shameless plug!) you know I love love love me some Mexican food.
+And Southwestern.
+And Mexican American.
+If you’d like to see others, I gathered up all my Mexican and related recipes into one post, Recipes for Cinco de Mayo or Anytime.

 Making Mexican Red Cabbage Slaw: